sudsho/compliance-rag-pii-redaction/docs/audit_log_design.md

 ## Failure modes handled

-- Concurrent writers: the write path takes a serialized SQL transaction and computes `prev_hash` inside it.
-Two writers cannot both use the same `prev_hash` even if they arrive within the same millisecond.
 - Partial write / crash: SQLAlchemy commit is atomic per row; a crash either leaves N rows or N+1 rows, never a half row.
 - Clock skew: we accept the timestamp the server (not the client) sees, in UTC.
 Chain integrity does not depend on wall-clock ordering matching insertion ordering; the `id` sequence is the source of truth.

+## Not handled

+- Concurrent writers.
+The write path opens a plain SQLAlchemy session with no isolation level, row lock, or advisory lock.
+Two writers under the default Postgres isolation can read the same `prev_hash` and both commit, forking the chain.
+Adding an advisory lock around the prev-hash read + insert (or moving to `SERIALIZABLE`) is required before running with more than one API replica.